lpgthayaparan/lpgthayaparan.github.io/_pages/about.md

 * Forecasted traffic congestion using real time driver data streams

 **Oracle**
-* Optimized promotion markdowns on fashion data when demand forecasts are from a random forest
+* Optimized markdowns on fashion data when demand forecasts are from a random forest

 **Zara**
 * Improved fast fashion forecasts for new products that do not have historical data